Developing Trading Algorithms: How To Create a Trading Algorithm??

 Although there is a wide variety of trading algorithms, they are always characterized by a few core features in common.
 For instance, all algorithms require data from the past to produce accurate recommendations regarding future prices.

 In addition, all algorithms resort to mathematical analysis to arrive at their results.
 The rule that controls the algorithm’s decision-making process is the component of any trading algorithm considered the most essential.
+Investors have looked for algorithmic asset revesting advisors but they really don’t exist yet.

 This rule instructs the algorithm on how to proceed whenever it is presented with a new condition, such as purchasing or selling securities.